33 injured after accident involving SMRT, SBS Transit buses in Jalan Jurong Kechil

 SINGAPORE: Thirty-three people were injured after an accident involving two buses occurred along Jalan Jurong Kechil near Bukit Batok on Friday (May 11) morning.

-Pictures posted online of the accident between a SMRT bus on the 970 service and a SBS Transit bus showed both buses with extensive damage.
+Pictures posted online showed that a SBS Transit bus on the 157 service had collided into a stationary SMRT bus on the 970 service at a bus stop.
+Both buses were seen to bear extensive damage.

 Police said they were alerted to the accident at around 9.03am.

-Singapore Civil Defence Force (SCDF) personnel were also at the seen and added at 33 people were brought to various hospitals islandwide.
+Singapore Civil Defence Force (SCDF) personnel were also at the scene and added that 33 people were brought to various hospitals islandwide.

 Fourteen injured passengers were taken to Ng Teng Fong General Hospital, another 14 to the National University Hospital and five to Tan Tock Seng Hospital, added SCDF.

-"I heard a big bang and I saw passengers roll over the floor," said Linie Gabas Sajonia, 46, who was on the SBS Transit bus at the time of the accident.
+"I heard a big bang and I saw passengers roll over the floor," said Linie Gabas Sajonia, 46, who was on the SBS Transit bus.

 "I saw blood on the floor and the passengers were crying."